Sark: Religion

-In common with the other Channel Islands, Sark is attached to the Anglican diocese of Canterbury.
+In common with the other Channel Islands, Sark is attached to the Anglican diocese of Salisbury.
 Catholics depend on the Roman Catholic Diocese of Portsmouth in England.

 Sark has an Anglican church (St Peter's, built 1820) and a Methodist church.
 John Wesley first proposed a mission to Sark in 1787.
 Jean de Quetteville of Jersey subsequently began preaching there, initially in a cottage at Le Clos à Geon and then at various houses around Sark.
 Preachers from Guernsey visited regularly, and in 1796, land was donated by Jean Vaudin, leader of the Methodist community in Sark, for the construction of a chapel, which Jean de Quetteville dedicated in 1797.
 In the mid-1800s there was a small Plymouth Brethren assembly.
 Its most notable member was the biblical scholar William Kelly (1821–1906).
 Kelly was then the tutor to the Seigneur's children.

 Supported by the evidence of the names of the tenements of La Moinerie and La Moinerie de Haut, it is believed that the Seigneurie was constructed on the site of the monastery of Saint Magloire.
 Magloire had been Samson of Dol's successor as bishop of Dol, but retired and founded a monastery in Sark where he died in the late sixth century.
 According to the vita of Magloire, the monastery housed 62 monks and a school for the instruction of the sons of noble families from the Cotentin.
 Magloire's relics were venerated at the monastery until the mid-ninth century when Viking raids rendered Sark unsafe, and the monks departed for Jersey, taking the relics with them.